 Scholars enter St. Thomas caressing big dreams.
-A fortified faculty are required to make those dreams a reality.
+A fortified faculty is required to make those dreams a reality.

-Even after two decades as social studies dean, Brett Mills continues to seize unique opportunities to develop as a scholar and teacher.
-Twice in 2019, he participated in prestigious fellowships, the latest in a series of transformative educational experiences.
+Even after two decades as social studies dean, Brett Mills continues to seize unique opportunities to develop as an intellectual.
+Twice in 2019 he participated in prestigious fellowships, the latest in a series of transformative educational experiences.
 Mills deeply believes that the immersions are both professionally and personally invigorating as well an emphatic “lead by example” model.

 Most recently Mills was selected for exclusive inclusion at Gettysburg College and the George Washington Institute.
 The respective conferences were each limited to a dozen participants accepted from hundreds of applicants.
 The conferences required extensive source reading in preparation and included a series of expert lectures, rigorous discussions, and access to original archive documents and materials.

 “I did my Master’s thesis on Gettysburg but this was rising to another level,’ Mills says.
 “To be in front of Allen Guelzo was an absolute rush.
 He’s an American historian and serves as a professor in the American Civil War.
 He’s dramatic and theatrical and builds an incredible engagement.
 The greatest takeaway is to see how the topography relates to actual events.
 There’s a strong theory that you can’t truly understand the battle until you see the battlefield.
 The details give so much understanding to how the conflict unfolded – Little Round Top, Devil’s Den, the Peach Orchard, Pickett’s Charge, all right there and at the precise time of the year.”